beeware/batavia/docs/intro/tutorial-1.rst

     for i in range(0, 10):
         print("Hello World %d!" % i)

-Click "Run code" again, and you should see the following on the screen in the console output section::
+Click "Run your code!" again, and you should see the following on the screen in the console output section::

     Hello World 0!